tritonuas/onboarding_obcpp_2025/README.md

 # TritonUAS OBCpp Onboarding

 If you haven't already, make sure that you have read the onboarding project overview on the [wiki](https://tritonuas.com/wiki/software/onboarding/project/project_overview/), as well as 1.1 to 1.4 in [How to Contribute](https://tritonuas.com/wiki/software/how_to_contribute/).

-Then, follow the onboarding tasks step by step on the wiki, starting with [OBC Intro](https://tritonuas.com/wiki/software/onboarding/project/tasks/1_obc_intro/)!
+After you finish setting up the onboarding OBC on your machine, follow the onboarding tasks step by step on the wiki, starting with [OBC Intro](https://tritonuas.com/wiki/software/onboarding/project/tasks/1_obc_intro/)!

 ## Setup